andersonclara/uiux_workshop/README.md

 - **UI (User Interface):** How a product looks — colors, typography, buttons, spacing, images, and other visual elements.
 - **UX (User Experience):** How a product works and feels — navigation, usability, accessibility, organization, and the overall experience of using it.

-A typical design-to-development process might look like:
+A typical design-to-development process looks like:

 **Idea → UX → Wireframe → UI → Figma → Frontend → Test → Iterate**